What comes to mind when you think of self-care?

 The toll of chronic stress

 Chronic stress wreaks havoc on your health.
 It weakens your immune system and inflames your body, making you more susceptible to colds, weight gain, sleep issues, stomach ulcers, depression, diabetes and heart disease.
-(As if we didn’t have enough worries over this past year!)

 The physiological changes that result from prolonged stress are compounded by the poor choices you make when at the end of your rope.